schoeberl/risc-v-lab/README.md

 ## Notes and Hints

  * It is easier to have the pipeline registers on the input of a stage
-   * As memory has a register at the input (for register file and to memory stage)
+   * As memory has a register at the input (for register file and two memory stage)
  * For easier debugging use a Reg for the register file (RegInit(VecInit(Seq.fill(32)(0.U(32.W)))))
    * For resource/performance reasons it should be an on-chip memory (SyncReadMem(32, UInt(32.W)))
  * Stalling on a data hazard is a possible option